mjoppich/igem_munich_2018/docs/install.rst

 Install sequ-into
 ====

-In order to install sequ-into, go to the GitHub.com repository and download the Mac OS release.
+In order to install sequ-into, go to the `sequ-into repository <https://github.com/mjoppich/igem_munich_2018>`_  and download the Mac OS release.

 A DMG image will be downloaded.
 Open the image and drag the sequ-into app into your applications folder.